Robert Gucher: Club career

 In June 2012, Gucher returned to Frosinone.

-On 31 January 2023, Gucher signed a two-and-a-half year contract with Pordenone in Serie C.
+On 31 January 2023, Gucher signed a two-and-a-half-year contract with Pordenone in Serie C.

+On 21 July 2023, Gucher moved to Lucchese on a two-year deal.

 International career

 Gucher represented Austria at under-17 level before going on to play for the under-19 side at 2010 UEFA European Under-19 Championship and the under-20 side at the 2011 FIFA U-20 World Cup.

 Gucher got his first call up to the senior Austria squad for a friendly against Switzerland in November 2015.